josephmontes/VAA/README.md

         - This could help explain the notable change in 4-Seam Fastball location from year to year, since he gets his 4-Seam Fastball to work by playing off of these pitches

   - In 2023, the usage rate of his 4-Seam Fastball is under 50% for the first time since his Cy Young season in 2018 (according to Baseball Savant)
-    - His Curveball, Slider and Changeup are legitimate plus pitches, and throwing them more has worked really well for him in 2023 despite not having an overly effective 4-Seam Fastball, as he is currently an NL Cy Young front-runner
-    - In 2023, batters have a 0.375 wOBA against his 4-Seam Fastball with a 0.409 xwOBA
+    - Batters currently have a 0.375 wOBA against his 4-Seam Fastball with a 0.409 xwOBA
       - These are the highest marks against his 4-Seam Fastball in his career
+    - His Curveball, Slider and Changeup are legitimate plus pitches, and throwing them more has worked really well for him in 2023, despite not having an overly effective 4-Seam Fastball, as he is currently an NL Cy Young front-runner

 ### Justin Steele
-  - In 2022, his 4-Seam Fastball was not an effective pitch for him
+  - In 2022, his 4-Seam Fastball was not an effective pitch for him (.393 wOBA against)
-    - He throws it at 92 mph
   - He primarily throws 2 pitches, with his Slider being his better pitch
     - He uses his Slider over 30% of the time
     - This is a theme with a lot of guys who end up finding success with this less 'optimal' 4-Seam Fastball, they get the most out of it by using it to complement their arsenal rather than leading their arsenal the way the pitchers in the 30%+ lists use it